udo-munk/z80pack/z80sim/z80test/README.txt

 ZX Spectrum, to run on z80sim.

-Unfortunately z80asm can't assemble the sources, because they use a completely different macro facility and other syntactic differences from classic Z80 assembler.
+Unfortunately z80asm can't assemble the sources, because they use a completely different macro facility and other have syntactic differences from classic Z80 assembler.

 One needs to download sjasm from https://xl2s.tk/ .

 bin2hex from z80pack-x.x/cpmsim/srctools must also be installed.

-The patches contained here are:
+The patches are:

 z80sim.patch           adds an I/O port 254 that always reads 0xbf
 		       like on a ZX Spectrum